zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2012_vda_uncertainty.md

 bibentry: inproceedings
 bib:
-  booktitle: Proceedings of the SPIE Conference on Visualization and Data Analysis (VDA '12)
+  booktitle: Proceedings of the SPIE Conference on Visualization and Data Analysis (VDA)
   doi: 10.1117/12.908516
   volume: 8294
   pages: 82940O-82940O-11